 Leo Sato • Automation

-If you enjoyed Beginner's Guide to Game Animation Programming, this one scratches a similar itch—especially around infinite and momentum.
+If you enjoyed Game Design and Development: Code, Psychology and Analytics (Paperback), this one scratches a similar itch—especially around best and momentum.

 Practical, not preachy.
 Loved the Interactive Animation examples.